Parabolic Deligne-Lusztig varieties: I. Garside families

 \part{I. Garside families}

 This part collects some prerequisites on categories with Garside families.
-It is mostly self-contained apart from the next section where the proofs are omitted; we refer for them to the book \cite{Livre} to appear.
+It is mostly self-contained apart from the next section where the proofs are omitted; we refer for them to \cite{Article} or the book \cite{Livre} in preparation.